Health survival paradox: Female survival advantage

 The female survival advantage holds true among humans, but the same can not be said for baboons and birds.
 In a study conducted on Amboseli baboons, it was found that although females outlive their male counterparts, both sexes had either similar rates of age-related declines in health, or greater health declines in males compared to females.
 In another study focused on Eurasian Blackbirds found lower survival in females due to more passive phenotypes that increased predation susceptibility.

 A significant biological factor that may contribute to the female survival advantage is the difference in sex chromosome composition in males and females.
-The male sex is biologically defined by having one Y sex chromosome, and are heterogametic.
-While, females only have X chromosomes.
+The male sex is biologically defined by having one Y sex chromosome, and is heterogametic, while females only have X chromosomes.
 Typically females have two X chromosomes, one active and one inactive, that can compensate one another for X chromosome gene mutations.
 In a longitudinal study following identical female twins and changes in X chromosome inactivation, skewed X chromosome inactivation patterns present at later stages of life suggested homologous sex chromosomes to benefit survival.
 Without multiple X chromosomes, males are more susceptible to X-linked diseases, or the effects of X chromosome mutations.
 These X-linked diseases include color blindness, hemophilia, and Duchenne muscular dystrophy.

 Male morbidity advantage

 Although males experience greater mortality, they appear to have the advantage of lower morbidity.
-Women tend to report poorer health and more hospital visits than men.
-Women also have a greater tendency to develop psychological disorders compared to men.
-Women spend more years in good health than men; however, women spend more years in poor health than men as a proportion of their life expectancy.
+Females tend to report poorer health and more hospital visits than males.
+Females also have a greater tendency to develop psychological disorders compared to males.
+Females spend more years in good health than males; however, females spend more years in poor health than males as a proportion of their life expectancy.
 This implies that the male morbidity advantage is linked to the female survival advantage.